 The soft white sand, soaring palm trees, and the gorgeous sunset over the Pacific Ocean will take your breath and worries away.

 Don’t like the beach?

 The famous Santa Monica Pier is the perfect place for family or a romantic date.
-Featuring an amusement park, an aquarium, restaurants, and shops, Santa Monica Pier has something for everyone.
+Santa Monica Pier has something for everyone, featuring an amusement park, an aquarium, restaurants, and shops.

 Want something a little more physical?